MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/lcs-setup.md

     :::image type="content" source="media/powerplat_integration_step3.png" alt-text="Link to Power Platform environment":::

 8. When the linking is finished, a hyperlink is displayed.
 Use the link to sign on to the dual-write administration area in the Finance and Operations environment.
-From there you can setup entity mappings.
+From there, you can set up entity mappings.

 ## Set up dual-write for an existing Dataverse environment